 To ensure compliance with the Companies Act, 2015 the Company communicates 'open' and 'closed' periods for trading in its shares to its employees and Directors on an annual basis.

-investing in communities to find sustainable solutions.
-We also To the best of the Company's knowledge, there was no insider dealing in the financial year under review.
+To the best of the Company's knowledge, there was no insider dealing in the financial year under review.

 Going concern